Police

 Cast

 Shots Fired stars Sanaa Lathan as an African American case investigator.
-Ashe Akino and Stephan James are also in the series as Special Prosecutor Preston Terry Both black, who is also African American.
+Ashe Akino and Stephan James are also in the series as Special Prosecutor Preston Terry, both Black, who is also African American.
 Mack Wilds (The Wire, The Breaks), plays a crooked cop named Deputy Joshua Beck.

 “When an African-American police officer kills an unarmed white college student, a small town in North Carolina is turned upside-down.
 Before the town has a chance to grapple with this tragedy, the neglected murder of an African-American teen is brought to light, re-opening wounds that threaten to tear the town apart…SHOTS FIRED tackles the racial divide from all perspectives.
 As Ashe and Preston navigate the media attention, public debate and social unrest that come with such volatile cases, they learn that everybody has a story, and that the truth is rarely black and white.”

-TV show Shots Fired plot
+TV show Shots Fired’s plot

 While investigating the death of the unarmed white student, Akino and Terry are led to the death of a black 17-year-old fatally shot by police.